'Great Rock'n'Roll Shows... And Lots Of Facial Hair

 "Yeah," frowns Danny, serious again, "but you've gotta grow out of that at some point, don't you?
 Drugs and stuff.
 Every time you get off your head, it wears off and you're stuck with being 'you' again.
 So you might as well get used to being you, rather than being off your face all the time."

-"And I like me!" yells Gaz, as they disappear into Cologne's chilly sunset.
+like me!" yells Gaz, as they disappear into Cologne's chilly sunset.

 "Yeah," laughs Danny.
 "I think I'm a good guy!"